alex-therapeutics/diga-api-client/README.md

 </dependency>
 ```

+## Usage

-### Usage
+### Initializing the client

 This example assumes you put both your private certificate and the insurance companies certificates in `keystore.p12`,
 that the XML mapping file is called `mappings.xml`, and that you put these files in the `resources` folder.

 Note that there is quite a lot of information required to _instantiate_ the client, however, it is designed this way to
-enable _each individual request_ afterwards to require as little information as possible - as demonstrated below.
+enable _each individual request_ afterwards to require as little information as possible - as demonstrated later.

 ```java
 // in Main.java